viniciusgferreira/scale-commerce/README.md

 The communication between client and server use RESTful API endpoint, which is handled by an API Gateway that distribute all the requests to each service.

+## Services status
+Currently only User and Order services were built, this it a project to improve and showcase my skills.

 ## About the idea

 This backend web application can scale horizontally using Docker Containers, accordingly to each service needs.
 Each service is independent from other services, with it's own Database.